Rouselos/responsive-content/README.md

 history state to be updated with the link's href URL, ensuring correct back/forward button behaviour.
 Pjax also caches DOM fragments so that post-Ajax page state is maintained when navigating the history.

-NOTE: this only applies to browsers that support the HTML5 History API.
+NOTE: this only applies to <a href="http://caniuse.com/#search=pushstate">browsers that support the HTML5 History API</a>.
 IE9 does not, for example.
 In this case the fallback behaviour is to always load the entire page as normal including its default content, followed by device-tailored content via Ajax if the screen width exceeds the _breakpoint_ option value.